spine-tools/SpineOpt.jl/docs/src/how_to/model_hydro_power_coupling.md

 ![electric capacity parameters](figs_two_hydro/two_hydro_electric_capacity.png)

 Additionally, we add a unit to represent the income from selling the electricity production in the electricity market.
 The electricity price will be represented by a negative variable operation and maintenance (VOM) cost.
-That parameter needs to be set at the *unit\_\_from\_node* between the electricity node and the unit.
+That parameter needs to be set at the *node\_\_to\_unit* between the electricity node and the unit.
 Any (negative) value is fine, but we show an example below.

 ![electricity price parameter](figs_two_hydro/two_hydro_vom_cost_parameter.png)